Buyer Fit Snapshot

 Molded pulp tray specifications that drive unit cost

 Drying method is one of the strongest cost levers.
-Standard transfer molding can be cost-effective for many tray programs, while wet press and thermoformed processes often produce a smoother surface, tighter tolerance, and sharper definition.
-That extra precision can make sense for branded retail packaging or protective applications where part fit is critical, though it usually raises the price of molded pulp trays because the equipment and cycle times are more demanding.
+Standard transfer molding and press forming can be cost-effective for many tray programs, while wet press and thermoformed processes often produce a smoother surface, tighter tolerance, and sharper definition.
+That extra precision makes sense for branded retail packaging or protective applications where part fit is critical, though it usually raises the price of molded pulp trays because the equipment and cycle times are more demanding.
+Infrared dryers and hot-air tunnels that bring the part down to 6-8% moisture content between 12 and 24 minutes also consume more electricity, which must be considered in the landed cost.

 Tooling complexity catches buyers off guard more often than not.
 Undercuts, logo embossing, drainage slots, and interlocking nest features all add mold-making time and can slow the forming cycle.
 I reviewed a cosmetic tray project where the design team wanted a tiny embossed logo, four drainage channels, and a deep pull on one side wall.
 The mold worked, but the setup needed several revisions before release and trim quality were acceptable.
 That extra time showed up in the price of molded pulp trays.